 GE-NMF Primary Care Leadership Program

 Established in 2012, this innovative service-learning program provides students with an opportunity to examine the challenges and rewards of primary care practice at community health centers (CHC) across the United States.
-PCLP Site Partners are located in Atlanta GA, Boston/Lynn MA, Chicago IL, Houston TX, Los Angeles, Miami FL, Mound Bayou MS, New York NY, Phoenix AZ, Rochester NY, and Seattle WA.
-GE-NMF PCLP Scholars will actively engage in leadership training, team-based project activities, and healthcare service delivery.
+PCLP Site Partners are located in Boston MA and Gateway Cities in MA, Chicago IL, Houston TX, Los Angeles CA, Phoenix AZ, and Seattle WA.
+GE-NMF PCLP Scholars will actively engage in leadership training, site-directed project activities, and healthcare service delivery.

 PCLP Scholars will each receive a $5,000 scholarship stipend that is expected to cover travel, living, and lodging expenses during the service-learning experience period.
 Students are required to find their own housing and to arrange transportation to the placement city and throughout the service-learning experience period.